ulrikforsgren/yang_config_generator/README.md

 ## Priorities ##
 * Create initial test framework to secure an expected output.
 * Split options to commands with their specific options.
-* Add context opject for
+* Add context object for iter_descriptor.